jeffplays2005/Hackheld/README.md

 ![Hackheld Altair](https://raw.githubusercontent.com/jeffplays2005/Hackheld/main/Hackheld_Altair_Images/Front_with_components.png)

-**DISCLAIMER:** I haven't yet built a real one of these so please be aware that this project may not work!
-Do this at your own risk.
-I will update this repo when I have built mine.
-There is also no 3d print case although I assume you can design one yourself.
-The screw holes are 2.053mm thick in diameter.
-It is also my first PCB project so if anything goes wrong, please help!
+**UPDATE:** No need to worry on this project failing to build as I have received the parts and have tested everything and can verify the PCBs are working fine.
+Although due to the updated removal of solder pads, I will have to reorder the PCBs and see if the manufacturers are able to create it without any problems.
+I will update this repo when finished.
+**DISCLAIMER:** There is no 3d print case designed for this project yet.
+If you'd like to contribute, please feel free to!

 This is a redesign of SpaceHuhn's Hackheld Vega but with a 5 direction switch and a smaller board.